Solving Inverse Problems with FLAIR: Abstract

 \section{Abstract}

 Flow-based latent generative models such as Stable Diffusion 3 are able to generate images with remarkable quality, even enabling photorealistic text-to-image generation.
 Their impressive performance suggests that these models should also constitute powerful priors for inverse imaging problems, but that approach has not yet led to comparable fidelity.
-There are several key obstacles: (i) the encoding into a lower-dimensional latent space makes the underlying (forward) mapping non-linear; (ii) the data likelihood term is usually intractable; and (iii) learned generative models struggle to recover rare, atypical data modes during inference.
-We present \method{}, a novel training free variational framework that leverages flow-based generative models as a prior for inverse problems.
-To that end, we introduce a variational objective for flow matching that is agnostic to the type of degradation, and combine it with deterministic trajectory adjustments to recover atypical modes.
+There are several key obstacles: (i) the data likelihood term is usually intractable; (ii) learned generative models cannot be directly conditioned on the distorted observations, leading to conflicting objectives between data likelihood and prior; and (iii) the reconstructions can deviate from the observed data.
+We present \method{}, a novel, training-free variational framework that leverages flow-based generative models as prior for inverse problems.
+To that end, we introduce a variational objective for flow matching that is agnostic to the type of degradation, and combine it with deterministic trajectory adjustments to guide the prior towards regions which are more likely under the posterior.
 To enforce exact consistency with the observed data, we decouple the optimization of the data fidelity and regularization terms.
 Moreover, we introduce a time-dependent calibration scheme in which the strength of the regularization is modulated according to off-line accuracy estimates.
 Results on standard imaging benchmarks demonstrate that \method{} consistently outperforms existing diffusion- and flow-based methods in terms of reconstruction quality and sample diversity.
+Source code is available at \url{https://inverseflair.github.io/}.